Frank-Wolfe-type methods for a class of nonconvex inequality-constrained problems: Conclusion and outlook

 \section{Conclusion and outlook}

 { In this paper, we proposed a new Frank-Wolfe-type method for minimizing a smooth function over a compact set defined as the level set of a single DC function.
 The proposed method relies on new generalized linear-optimization oracles that can be efficiently computed for several important nonconvex optimization models arising from compressed sensing and matrix completion.
 To improve its numerical performance empirically, we also introduced an away-step variant of the proposed method.
 We analyzed the convergence of these new methods.
-Finally, we applied the proposed FW-type method and its ``away-step" variant to solve a large-scale matrix completion problem on the MovieLens10M dataset, and compared them with a popular method \cite{FrGM17} in the literature.
+Finally, we applied the proposed FW-type method and its ``away-step" variant to solve a large-scale matrix completion problem on some standard datasets, and compared them with a popular method \cite{FrGM17} in the literature.

 Our results suggest the following interesting future research directions. \begin{itemize} \item First, as in most of the existing literature of Frank-Wolfe-type methods, our construction of the proposed methods requires the feasible sets of the underlying optimization problem to be compact.
 While the compactness assumption is natural, it may limit the applicability of the proposed methods from a wider range of applications.
 In the very recent work \cite{WLM2022}, the authors proposed a new variant of Frank-Wolfe method which can be applied to {\em convex models with non-compact feasible regions}.
 It is an interesting future research direction to see how our current work can be extended to allow noncompact constraint sets. \item Second, in several important contributions including \cite{CPS18,LuZhou2019,PRA17,R2014}, the authors have established algorithms which can converge to a stronger version of stationary points, called {\em d-stationary points}, for a general optimization problems with DC structure.
 The d-stationary points do not only enjoy nice theoretical properties \cite{CCHP20} but also often lead to better solution qualities \cite{LuZhou2019}.
 Therefore, it is also of great interest to see how one could combine the techniques in these articles to construct Frank-Wolfe-type algorithms which converge to d-stationary points. \end{itemize} }